Dianab05/Jira-Project/README.md

 <h2>Functional specifications:</h2>

-The stories below was created in Jira and describes the functional specifications of the "New customer" module and "Edit customer" module, for which the final project is performed upon.
+The stories below was created in Jira and describes the functional specifications of the "New customer" and "Edit customer" modules, for which the final project is performed upon.

 ![story1](https://github.com/Dianab05/Jira-Project/assets/166596469/2adfdb65-fd88-445f-bd55-2e79d0ca74e3)